The Late Shift (film): Cast

-Real-life CBS executive Rod Perth (played by Ed Begley Jr. in the film) appears briefly in a cameo role.
-(He is the person Howard Stringer mistakes for Perth in the CAA lobby).
+Real-life CBS executive Rod Perth (played by Ed Begley Jr. in the film) appears briefly in a cameo role (he is the person Howard Stringer mistakes for Perth in the CAA lobby).
 Actor Ed Begley Jr. and Rod Perth share an extraordinary physical resemblance, something the film makers milk for humor in the scene.

-Reception
+Awards and nominations

+David Letterman's response

-The film received seven Emmy Award nominations in categories including "Outstanding Made for Television Movie," makeup, casting, writing, directing, and acting.
-For her role in the film as Helen Kushnick, actress Kathy Bates won awards from the American Comedy Awards, the Golden Globe Awards, the Satellite Awards, and the Screen Actors Guild Awards.
-The film was also recognized with an award for "Outstanding Directorial Achievement in Dramatic Specials" from the Directors Guild of America Awards.
-However, David Letterman, who saw clips of the film, called the movie "the biggest waste of film since my wedding photos."
-He also likened John Michael Higgins’ version of him to a "circus chimp" and “budding psychotic.”
+David Letterman, who saw clips of the film, called the movie "the biggest waste of film since my wedding photos."
+He also likened John Michael Higgins's version of him to a "circus chimp" and "budding psychotic."
 During production, Letterman invited Higgins onto his program, but Higgins declined.
-Following the film’s release, Higgins accepted a booking on the show only to be bumped by Dave.
+Following the film’s release, Higgins accepted a booking on the show, although Letterman purposefully let the show run long enough to prevent Higgins from actually joining, with the promise of a rescheduling which never materialized.

-Awards

 Lawsuit

 Kushnick filed a $30 million lawsuit against Bill Carter, author of the eponymous book upon which the HBO film was based, claiming libel.
 Specifically, her case related to a claim that she planted a story about Carson's retirement in the New York Post.
 The then-pending lawsuit was noted in the film's epilogue, as the Broadway tune "There's No Business Like Show Business" plays.
 The lawsuit settled out of court for an undisclosed sum; Kushnick died of cancer in August 1996.